DataDog/hiring-engineers/answers.md

 ![APIKeys.png](https://ddhiringexercise.s3-us-west-2.amazonaws.com/assetsv2/APIKeys.png)

 With Postman configured we can now use the Create Dashboard `POST` request to build our first timeboard.
-The request should be available in your collections dropdown, you'll notice it's already inherited your API/APP key headers.
+The request should be available in your collections dropdown, you'll notice it's already inherited your API & App key headers.
 Navigate to the body where we'll use the JSON script to design how your timeboard will look and function.

 A full description of each of the JSON arguments can be found in the [API Documentation](https://docs.datadoghq.com/api/?lang=bash#dashboards), for now I'll just callout some of the more important fields: